RequirementEngineering/ch-re-JD154075/SRS.md

 *These sections are cross-referenced by topic; to increase understanding by both groups involved.*

 #   2.Overall Description
-This software system is a new attempt to meet new automatize registry of timesheets by making a system where the laboratory director can digitally view, create, modify, and share with other faculty a linear series of the time records such as;
+This software program is a new attempt to meet new automatize registry of timesheets by making a system where the laboratory director can digitally view, create, modify, and share with other faculty a linear series of the time records such as;
->1.Student's time in social work.
-Students can view and self-evaluate their progress, but not modify and will be rewarded with a certificate that mark their progress and achievements of their social hours.
+>1.Student's time in social work or work program.
+Students can view and self-evaluate their progress, but not modify and will be rewarded with a certificate that mark their progress and achievements of their work hours.
->2.Student's time in the work program.
->2.Faculty use of laboratorys and it's equipments.
+>2.Faculty time use of laboratorys and it's equipments.

 ##   2.1 Product Perspective
-1. The software system will be independent and self-contained.
+1. The software program will be independent and self-contained.
-2. The software system will be coded in programming language C#.
+2. The software program will be coded in programming language C#.
-3. The software system will have a SQL Database.
+3. The software program will have a SQL Database.
-4. The software system will have external entities(such as a barcode scanner).
+4. The software program will have external entities,*such as a barcode scanner*.
-5. The software system's interface will be easy to follow.
+5. The software's program interface will be easy to follow.
-6. The software system will have backup database protocol to follow.
+6. The software program will have a backup database protocol to follow.

 ##   2.2 Product Functions
 Function	   | Description|
 --- | --- |
+F-1	   |Laboratory director registering.|
-F-1	   |Faculty administrator registering.|
+F-2	   |Faculty registering.|
-F-2	   |Student registering.|
+F-3	   |Student registering.|
+F-4	   |Laboratory director log-in.|
-F-3	   |Faculty administrator log-in.|
+F-5	   |Faculty log-in.|
-F-4	   |Student log-in.|
+F-6	   |Student log-in.|
+F-7	   |The software program connects a faculty account to a database.|
-F-5	   |Software system connects a student account to a database.|
+F-8	   |The software program connects a student account to a database.|
-F-6	   |Software system creates a line of an overview so a student can access them and view their progress.|
+F-9	   |The software program creates a line of an overview so a student or faculty can access them and view their progress.|
-F-7	   |Software system adds a timesheet to a report.|
+F-10	   |The software program adds a timesheet to a report.|
-F-8	   |Software system customize the interface of the report that shows the activities using a background and other modifiable graphics.|
+F-11	   |The software program customize the interface of the report that shows the activities using a background and other modifiable graphics.|
+F-12	   |The laboratory director has administrative privileges of the software program.|
-F-9	   |Faculty administrator can view progress of a student.|
+F-13	   |The laboratory director can view progress of a student.|
-F-10	   |Faculty administrator access reports and associated timesheets.|
+F-14	   |The laboratory director can access reports and associated timesheets.|
-F-11	   |Faculty administrators can share reports with another faculty members.|
+F-15	   |The laboratory director can share reports with another faculty members.|
-F-12	   |Faculty administrator validates work that student has done before the student is given points.|
+F-16     |The laboratory director validates work that student has done before the student is given points.|
-F-13	   |Faculty administrator can modify database by add/drop/delete a registry of student.|
+F-17	   |The laboratory director can modify the database registry of student by add/drop/delete.|
-F-14	   |Software system can browse shared database.|
+F-18	   |The software program can browse shared database.|
-F-15	   |Software system can create a copy of a shared database which is then modifiable by the Faculty administrator.|
+F-19	   |The software program can create a copy of a shared database which is then modifiable by the laboratory director.|
-F-16	   |Faculty administrator can make a copy of a database they own.|
-F-17	   |System Admins can temporarily change their account privileges to that of a Faculty administrator.|
+F-20	   |The developer of the software program can temporarily change their account privileges to that of a laboratory director.|
-F-18	   |System Admins can temporarily change their account privileges to that of a Student.|
+F-21	   |The developer of the software program can temporarily change their account privileges to that of a faculty or a student.|

 ##   2.3 User Characteristics
 Actors	   | Description|
 --- | --- |
-Faculty Administrator	   | The Faculty Administrator is the person or people who are using the system to validate student registration, setting up activity reports for a student to access, link activities to outcomes or objectives, add timesheets to support the activities, manage how many points each activity is worth, viewing the progress of students, and a way to change the interface to make it more appealing through the use of custom software.|
+Laboratory director	   | The laboratory director is the person who is using the program to validate student and faculty registration, setting up activity reports, link activities to outcomes or objectives, add timesheets to support the activities, viewing the progress of students work, and activities of faculty usage of the laboratories and equipment.|
-System Administrator	   | The System Administrator can imitate any type of user in the system, can access and modify the database, and has all the privileges of all other user types.|
+Developer	   | The developer can imitate any type of user in the system, can access and modify the database, and has all the privileges of all other user types, he or she is more like a system administrator.|
+Faculty	   | The faculty is the person or people who are using the program to register for an account, access laboratories and equipment, view timesheets linked to an activity, viewing their progress for each activity and overall take.|
-Student	   | The Student is the person or people who are using the system to register for an account, access activities, view timesheets linked to an activity, viewing their progress for each activity and overall points.|
+Student	   | The student is the person or people who are using the program to register for an account, access activities, view timesheets linked to an activity, viewing their progress for each activity and overall points.|

 ##   2.4 Constraints
  Constraint	   | Description|
 --- | --- |
+ C-1	   | Must use laboratory directo ID as a unique identifier for administrative privileges of the software program.|
+ C-2	   | Must use faculty ID as a unique identifier for a faculty account.|
- C-1	   | Must use student ID as a unique identifier for a student account.|
+ C-3	   | Must use student ID as a unique identifier for a student account.|
- C-2	   | All data shall be stored on SQL Engine.|
+ C-4	   | All data shall be stored on SQL Engine.|
- C-3	   | All stored data shall be transferable in case of any manual reset.|
+ C-5	   | All stored data shall be transferable in case of any manual reset.|
- C-4	   | Software system shall not be restricted by any operating system.|
+ C-6	   | The software program shall not be restricted by any operating system.|
- C-5	   | Timesheet report shall be in a template showing school logo and administration when exported to a report.|
+ C-7	   | The timesheet report shall be in a template showing school logo and administration when exported to a report.|
- C-6	   | Software system shall send a weekly reoprt via E-mail to a faculty administrator.|
+ C-8	   | The software system shall send a weekly reoprt via E-mail to the laboratory director.|

 ##   2.5 Assumptions and Dependencies
  Assumption	   | Description|
  --- | --- |
- A-1	   | Assumed that the software system has no database limit.|
+ A-1	   | Assumed that the software program has no database limit.|
+ A-2	   | Assumed that there is no mistake in faculty registry.|
- A-2	   | Assumed that there is no mistake in student registry.|
+ A-3	   | Assumed that there is no mistake in student registry.|
- A-3	   | Assumed that there is no mistake in data compile when the software system is doing the report.|
+ A-4	   | Assumed that there is no mistake in data compile,when the software program is doing the report.|
- A-4	   | Assumed that all database shall be transferable.|
+ A-5	   | Assumed that all the database shall be transferable.|

 Dependencies	   | Description|
  --- | --- |
  D-1	   | Depend that all database shall be transferable.|
- D-2	   | Depend that the software system shall send an E-mail report weekly.|
+ D-2	   | Depend that the software program shall send an E-mail report weekly.|
  D-3	   | Depend that all data shall be inserted correctly.|

 #   3.Specific requirements
-This section contains all of the functional and quality requirements of the system.
-It gives a detailed description of the system and all its features.
+This section contains all of the functional and quality requirements of the program.
+It gives a detailed description of it's features.
 ## 3.1  User interfaces

 <br>